crate/cratedb-prometheus-adapter/README.rst

 Then run the adapter::

+  # When using the single binary
   ./cratedb-prometheus-adapter

+  # When using Docker
+  docker run -it --rm -publish=9268:9268 ghcr.io/crate/cratedb-prometheus-adapter:0.3.0

 By default the adapter will listen on port ``9268``.
 This and more is configurable via command line flags, which you can see by passing the ``-h`` flag.